Matrix integrals over unitary groups: An application of Schur-Weyl duality: Schur-Weyl duality

 Therefore

 \end{remark}

-The dimensions of pairing irreps for $\unitary{d}$ and $S_k$, respectively, in Schur-Weyl duality can be computed by so-called \emph{hook length formulae}.
+The dimensions of pairing irreps for $\U(d)$ and $S_k$, respectively, in Schur-Weyl duality can be computed by the so-called \emph{hook length formulae}.
 The hook of box $(i, j)$ in a Young diagram determined by a partition $\lambda$ is given by the box itself, the boxes to its right and below.
 The hook length is the number of boxes in a hook.
-Specifically, we have the following result without its proof: \begin{thrm}[Hook length formulae] The dimensions of pairing irreps for $\unitary{d}$ and $S_k$, respectively, in Schur-Weyl duality can be given as follows:
+Specifically, we have the following result without its proof: \begin{thrm}[Hook-length formula and hook-content formula] The dimensions of pairing irreps for $\mathsf{U}(d)$ and $S_k$ in Schur-Weyl duality, respectively, can be given as follows: For each partition $\lambda\vdash_dk$, the dimensions of irreps $\bP_\lambda$ and $\bQ_\lambda$ are given by, respectively,